cuadravan/cuadravan/README.md

 # Van Kristian Cuadra

 I currently work as a Firmware Engineer, focused more on programming nearest the metal.

-But I have also built full-stack cross-platform applications using .NET, cloud & CI/CD platforms.
+I have a background in developing firmware for autonomous robotics and built full-stack cross-platform applications using .NET, cloud services, and CI/CD workflows.
+Check out my featured works below.

 * **Currently:** Starting out my career by specializing in Firmware Engineering
 * **Background:** BSCpE (Top Graduate and Magna Cum Laude, USJ-R)